1st SS Panzer Division Leibstandarte SS Adolf Hitler: Early history (1923–1933)

 In the early days of the Nazi Party, the leadership realized that a bodyguard unit composed of reliable men was needed.
-Ernst Röhm formed a guard formation from the 19.Granatwerfer-Kompanie; from this formation the Sturmabteilung (SA) soon evolved.
+Ernst Röhm formed a guard formation from the 19.Granatwerfer-Kompanie ("19th Grenade Thrower Company"); from this formation the Sturmabteilung (SA) soon evolved.
 Adolf Hitler in early 1923, ordered the formation of a small separate bodyguard dedicated to his service rather than "a suspect mass", such as the SA.
 Originally the unit was composed of only eight men, commanded by Julius Schreck and Joseph Berchtold.
 It was designated the Stabswache (staff guard).
 The Stabswache were issued unique badges, but at this point was still under SA control.
 Schreck resurrected the use of the Totenkopf ("death's head") as the unit's insignia, a symbol various elite forces had used in the past, including specialized assault troops of Imperial Germany in World War I who used Hutier infiltration tactics.

 In May 1923, the unit was renamed Stoßtrupp (Shock Troop)–Hitler.
 The unit numbered no more than 20 members at that time.
 On 9 November 1923, the Stoßtrupp, along with the SA and several other Nazi paramilitary units, took part in the abortive Beer Hall Putsch in Munich.
 In the aftermath, Hitler was imprisoned and his party and all associated formations, including the Stoßtrupp, were disbanded.

 In the mid-1920s, violence remained a large part of Bavarian politics.
 Hitler was a potential target.
 In 1925, Hitler ordered the formation of a new bodyguard unit, the Schutzkommando (protection command).
 The unit was renamed the Sturmstaffel (assault squadron) and in November was renamed the Schutzstaffel, abbreviated to SS.
 By 1933 the SS had grown from a small bodyguard unit to a formation of over 50,000 men.
 The decision was made to form a new bodyguard unit, again called the Stabswache, which was mostly made up of men from the 1st SS-Standarte.
 By 1933 this unit was placed under the command of Sepp Dietrich, who selected 117 men to form the SS-Stabswache Berlin on 17 March 1933.
 The unit replaced the army guards at the Reich Chancellery.
 Out of this initial group, three eventually became divisional commanders, at least eight would become regimental commanders, fifteen became battalion commanders, and over thirty became company commanders in the Waffen-SS.
 Eleven men from the first company of 117 went on to win the Knights Cross, and forty of them were awarded the German Cross in gold for bravery.
 Later in 1933, two further training units were formed: SS-Sonderkommando Zossen on 10 May, and a second unit, designated SS-Sonderkommando Jüterbog on 8 July.
 These were the only SS units to receive military training at that time.
 Most of the training staff came from the ranks of the army.
 On 3 September 1933 the two Sonderkommando merged into the SS-Sonderkommando Berlin under Dietrich's command.
 Most of their duties involved providing outer security for Hitler at his residences, public appearances and guard duty at the Reich Chancellery.